jxom/react-loads/README.md

 }
 ```

-## Concurrent React (super unstable - do not use or I will be sad at you)
+## Concurrent React (Experimental)

-React Loads supports the current (at time of writing, lol) implementation of Concurrent React & Suspense.
-Concurrent features in React Loads are only supported in [resources](#resources-apiresource--createresourceoptions) and can be used with the `unstable_load` function:
+React Loads supports [Concurrent React & Suspense](https://reactjs.org/docs/concurrent-mode-intro.html).
+Concurrent features in React Loads are only supported in [resources](#resources-apiresource--createresourceoptions) and can be used with the `load` function:

+> Note: in order to use these features, you must be running [experimental React](https://reactjs.org/docs/concurrent-mode-adoption.html).

 ```jsx
 import React from 'react';